Sir Charles Sherrington Prize Lecture Series

-The 2020 Sherrington Prize Lectures, to be delivered by Sir Peter Gluckman ONZ KNZM FRSNZ FMedSci FRS from the University of Auckland (public understanding of science lecture) and Professor Thomas Südhof, MD ForMemRS Nobel Laureate from Stanford University, have both been postponed until further notice due to the COVID-19 pandemic.
+The 2020 Sherrington Prize Lecture by Sir Peter Gluckman ONZ KNZM FRSNZ FMedSci FRS from the University of Auckland (public understanding of science lecture) has been postponed until further notice due to the COVID-19 pandemic.

 Sir Charles Scott Sherrington’s parentage and early childhood is vague.
 Official biographies record his birth as 27 November 1857 in Islington, London, to Dr James Sherrington and his wife Anne Thurtell; however other records suggest James Sherrington was an ironmonger who had died 9 years before Charles was born in Yarmouth.

 Censuses from the time indicate that Sherrington was indeed born in 1857 but in the household of the widow Anne Sherrington and the surgeon Caleb Rose, who married after the death of Caleb’s wife in 1880.